folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 normplot <observation_file.s>
 ```

-Once executed, a window will pop up and you will see the spectrum separated into orders, indicated by different colors.
-There are polynomial curves plotted, which are fits to the continuum for each order, colored differently for each order.
-There are also black points plotted, which are the points the used for the polynomial fit.
+This generates a separate window with the spectrum separated into orders, which are indicated by different colors.
+The polynomial curves are fits to the continuum for each order, colored differently for each order.
+The black points are the points the used to generate the polynomial fit.

 ```{image} ../normplot_images/gui_open.png
 :alt: gui_open